 Experienced El Paso bankruptcy lawyer may help clients avoid foreclosure

 One of the most frightening aspects of excessive debt is the prospect of losing your home and other property.
-At The Law Offices of Cheryl S. Davis, P.C., in El Paso and Irving, I have helped clients use Chapter 13 bankruptcy to save their home from foreclosure, preserve other personal property, and regain a secure financial footing.
+At The Law Offices of Cheryl S. Davis, P.C., I have helped clients use Chapter 13 bankruptcy to save their home from foreclosure, preserve other personal property, and regain a secure financial footing.
 I draw on more than two decades of experience helping clients to find relief through bankruptcy and am ready to help you resolve your debts and move on with confidence in the future.

 Creating a workable Chapter 13 repayment plan